pymc-devs/pymc2/_sources/tutorial.txt

 its value.
 Just as we created ``rate`` by decorating a function that computes its value, it's possible to create custom ``Stochastic`` objects by decorating functions that compute their log-probabilities or densities (see chapter :ref:`chap_modelbuilding`).
-Users are thus not limited to the set of of statistical distributions provided by PyMC.
+Users are thus not limited to the set of statistical distributions provided by PyMC.

 Using Variables as parents of other Variables